 Emphasizes skills remediation, problem solving, and the use of technology.
 Students progress through a self-paced, customized math program and have small group sessions that focus on improving skills through intensive tutoring.

-A broad overview of a variety of study skills, practices, and techniques based on research and best practices.
-Includes seminars on various facets of the collegiate experience: college classroom expectations, decision-making, time management, and goal-setting.
+An overview of a variety of study skills, practices, and techniques based on research and best practices toward the collegiate experience, including college classroom expectations, decision-making, time management, and goal-setting.

 Introduction to the importance of networking, internships, externships, globalization, and interpersonal relationships with diverse people.

-Introduction to the health/wellness services available on- and off-campus, as well as to relevant topics and ways to eliminate or reduce their health risks now and in the future.
+Introduction to the health/wellness services available on and off campus and to strategies to eliminate or reduce health risks.